bhuvidya/laravel-countries/README.md

     ]

-## Model
+## Configuration

-You can start by publishing the configuration.
-This is an optional step, it contains the table name and does not need to be altered.
+You can elect to manage your own configuration.
+This is an optional step, it only contains the table name and does not need to be altered.
 If the default name `countries` suits you, leave it.
 Otherwise run the following command

-    $ php artisan vendor:publish
+    $ php artisan vendor:publish --provider='Bhuvidya\Countries\CountriesServiceProvider'

-Next generate the migration file:

-    $ php artisan countries:migration
-    $ composer dump-autoload

-It will generate the `<timestamp>_setup_countries_table.php` migration and the `CountriesSeeder.php` seeder.
-To make sure the data is seeded insert the following code in the `seeds/DatabaseSeeder.php`

-    //Seed the countries
-    $this->call('CountriesSeeder');
-    $this->command->info('Seeded the countries!');

-You may now run it with the artisan migrate command:
+The config file can then be found at `config/countries.php`.

+## Migrations

+The service provider automatically adds the package's migrations to your app.

+## Seeding

+There is a seeding module in the package.
+You can either run the seeder manually from the command line:

-    $ php artisan migrate --seed
+    $ php artisan db:seed --class='Bhuvidya\Countries\CountriesSeeder'

-After running this command the filled countries table will be available
+Otherwise you can add it to one of your app's database seeder files, probably `database/seeds/DatabaseSeeder:

+    use Bhuvidya\Countries\CountriesSeeder;

+    /**
+     * Run the database seeds.
+     *
+     * @return void
+     */
+    public function run()
+    {
+        ...
+        $this->call(CountriesSeeder::class);
+        ...
+    }